creativoma/frontend-code-test/README.md

 Even if you manage to do everything, we also greatly appreciate comments on decisions you took, issues you faced or limitations you've left behind on purpose.

-A good place to include those [comments](#comments-on-the-solution) comments is the README.md of the repo.
+A good place to include those [comments](#comments-on-the-solution) is the README.md of the repo.

 # Delivery method